 Architecture

 This section describes several architecture variations with a few key implementation notes as described below.
-The architectures assume network that carries all audio and control traffic.
+The architectures assume a shared digital network that carries all audio and control traffic.

 Figure 3-3 shows a mixed scenario with two Audio Gateway functions that bridge between the digital audio domain and legacy CNS radio assets.
 Two digital only examples, a distributed VHF radio function and a distributed Satcom function, are shown below as examples where there is no analog to digital or digital to analog transfer taking place across the function boundary.

-A further example illustrates a paired distributed Satcom function providing IEEE 1588 Precision Time Protocol (PTP) synchronization and Audio Management function connected via the network to the Remote Radio Unit.

 On the right side of the diagram, three flight deck user positions are shown, highlighting the digital to analog and analog to digital conversion at each station, synchronized via PTP with all other audio system assets.